EECS3311F25/VAMPZ/doc/sprint2/standups/Zyan_Standup.md

 I will begin implementing the top portion of the dashboard UI, focusing on the “Hi, User” welcome header and the three metric cards (Total Balance, Total Return, Buying Power).

 ## 3. When do you think you will be done?
-By 11-02-2025, I should have the upper half of the dashboard UI implemented.
+By 11-10-2025, I should have the upper half of the dashboard UI implemented.

 ## 4. Do you have any blockers?
 No major blockers — just need to finalize icon choices and spacing for the component

+# [11-10-2025] - Sprint 2 Standup 2

+## 1. What did you work on since last Standup?
+I completed the top section of the dashboard, including the greeting header, metric cards, icons, and responsive layout styling.
+I also implemented the tab buttons (Day, Week, Month, All Time) for the portfolio performance section.

+## 2. What do you commit to next?
+I will work on adding the portfolio performance chart area and start building the “Popular Stocks” section seen on the reference dashboard.

+## 3. When do you think you will be done?
+I expect to complete the bottom section (popular stocks grid + view all button) by 11-15-2025.

+## 4. Do you have any blockers?
+No major blockers